 MI staff monitoring Bumrah's progress, expect him to play by Jan or Feb: Jayawardene

-"Hardik (Pandya) is (also) making good progress…(I'm) quite happy, hopefully, they will play the Sri Lankan series (early January), or maybe the Australian series (although) I am not sure how quickly they will be coming through," Jayawardane said at the '7th Pro-Am Golf Championship', a fund-raising event organized by The Golf Foundation at the Willingdon Sports Club in Mahalaxmi here.
+"Hardik (Pandya) is (also) making good progress…(I'm) quite happy, hopefully they will play the Sri Lankan series (early January), or may be the Australian series (although) I am not sure how quickly they will be coming through," Jayawardene said at the '7th Pro-Am Golf Championship', a fund-raising event organised by The Golf Foundation at the Willingdon Sports Club in Mahalaxmi here.
 "It (all) depends on the medical staff, but as long as they are playing in January- February, it's fine," he added.

+While injuries are part and parcel, Jayawardene reiterated that Bumrah is "more valuable" for the national team than Mumbai Indians.
+"Injuries happen and it is about how best they recover and these two (Hardik and Bumrah), I guess more than for Mumbai Indians, they are more valuable for Indian national team.

+"It is important we manage all that..
+(I'm) quite happy and everything is going right for us," the former Sri Lankan skipper added.
+Bumrah is recovering from a back injury and bowled to the Indian team-mates ahead of the second ODI in Visakhapatnam.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)